 Seventy-seven of the scaphoid fractures were managed conservatively[9,10,21,22,26,27,29], of which 28 were allowed to return to sport in cast[21,22,27], and 49 were only allowed to return to sport following cast treatment[9,10,26,29].

 The recorded forms of cast immobilisation included short arm thumb spica cast with the wrist in a neutral position[21], colles casts without thumb immobilisation[9] and below elbow plaster casts[10].
-Two of the studies provided the patient with a specific silastic[21] or orthoplast[22] “playing” cast, that were used during sporting activities[22].
+Two of the studies provided the patient with a specific silastic[21] or orthoplast[22] “playing” cast, which was used during sporting activities[22].

-For the studies that allowed return in cast, the mean duration of immobilisation ranged from 3 to 6 mo[21,22,27].
+For the studies that allowed return in cast, the mean duration of immobilisation ranged from 3 mo to 6 mo[21,22,27].
 For the studies that did not allow return in cast, the mean duration of immobilisation was 10 wk maximum[9,10,26,29].

 Surgical management